Jaskeerat-27/Jaskeerat/index.md

 Winnipeg, MB
 jaskee.j@gmail.com |+1-(204) 599-2983

 Reliable, proactive and result-oriented student pursuing Bachelors of Science in Computer Science, hands-on experience in supporting management personnel and a solid background in Client Service.
-Career objective to establish myself in an organization where my knowledge and experience can be shared and enriched.
+Career objective to establish myself in an organization where my knowledge and experience can be shared and enriched.BSc.
+Honours Computer Science | University of Manitoba.
+2016 - Present
+BSc.
+Honours Computer Science Yr 1 | International College of Manitoba.
+May 2015 - April 2016

 ## EDUCATIONAL BACKGROUND

-### BSc.
-Honours Computer Science | University of Manitoba  May.
+##### BSc.
+Computer Science Majors | University of Manitoba  May.
 2016 - Present

-### UTP – Stage 2 | International College of Manitoba May.
-2015 – April.
-2016
+##### BSc.
+Computer Science Year 1 | International College of Manitoba.
+May 2015 - April 2016

 ## TECHNICAL SKILL SET